Enter your keyword

 Placement Arrangements

-Work Placement is an important component of the qualification that provides students with the opportunity to apply skills and knowledge in early childhood education and care setting.
-Students are required to complete a minimum 280 hours of work placement in a regulated Children’s Education and Care Services Centre in Australia for successful completion of the course.
+Work Placement is an important component of the qualification that provides students with the opportunity to apply skills and knowledge in an early childhood education and care setting.
+Students are required to complete a minimum of 280 hours of work placement in a regulated Children’s Education and Care Services Centre in Australia for successful completion of the course.

 This work placement is only to be conducted in a regulated Children’s Education and Care Services Centre that has entered into a work placement agreement with WMIT.
+The students will be provided with a Skills Workbook containing assessment tasks and activities to be completed during work placement and the students will need to complete the workplace tasks.

 Additional Support